stylekit/stylekit.github.io/_posts/2016-02-18-Cascading-Style-Sheets-System.md

 mask:offset(20,20);
 ```
 What if mask works like this:
-Mask:1,none,3; //you set the array ref to the graphic you want to mask,none is dont mask
+Mask:1,none,3; //you set the array ref to the graphic you want to mask, none is don't mask

 **blendmode**